Sorted header abstract pattern

 Been made redundant?
 Step one after losing a job is to take a close look at the budget to see how the household can cope with reduced income.
 If you have an emergency fund or a redundancy payment, work out how long it will last.

-Sorted’s budgeting tool can help you craft your plan.
+Sorted’s budget planner can help you craft your plan.
 You can create multiple scenarios and even share yours with others to get on the same page.

 2